beejjorgensen/bgnet0/src/bgnet0_part_1400_tcp.md

 In that field, the data receiver can specify how much more data (in bytes) it is willing to receive.
-The sender must not send more than this without before getting an ACK from the receiver.
+The sender must not send more than this without getting an ACK from the receiver.
 And the ACK it gets will contain new window information.

 Using the mechanism, the receiver can get the sender "once you've sent X